Non-Data-Splitting Estimator Selection for Regression in Exponential Families: Real data applications

 \subsection{British coal disasters dataset}

-To investigate the performance of ES for Poisson model in practice, we apply our procedure to British coal disasters dataset.
-This dataset is quite well-known in the context of Poisson segmentation see \cite{10.1093/biomet/82.4.711}, \cite{doi:10.1198/106186001317243449}, \cite{articleFear06} and \cite{10.5555/3045118.3045311} for example.
-We choose this dataset mainly because of two reasons.
-First, the changepoints have been studied by many different methods which makes it easier to understand our result.
-Besides, the sequence has a general tendency to decrease with the progress over time which can be correlated to implementing safety regulation in the history.
-Though pretty rough, we have some evidence to evaluate the changepoint detection procedures on this dataset.
+The British coal disasters dataset is well-known in the context of Poisson segmentation (see, for example, \cite{10.1093/biomet/82.4.711}, \cite{doi:10.1198/106186001317243449}, \cite{articleFear06}, and \cite{10.5555/3045118.3045311}).
+We choose this dataset for two main reasons: First, the changepoints have been studied using various methods, making it easier to compare our results.
+Second, the sequence generally shows a decreasing trend over time, which may correlate with the implementation of safety regulations.
+Although rough, this provides some evidence for evaluating changepoint detection procedures on the dataset.

 The data at hand include the number of each year coal disasters in UK during the period from March 15th, 1851 to March 22nd, 1962 with length $n=112$.
 In this situation, to detect changes along the sequence, Poisson model is considered together with the candidates set \eref{poi-gam} described in Section~\ref{poi-exp-sim}.
 We conclude the results of different estimators as follows.
-Concerning to the changepoints, there are in total three suggestions: \begin{enumerate} \item 1 changepoint at the year 1891: $\mbox{cumSeg}^{\mbox{t}}+\rho$, $\mbox{PELT}^{\mbox{t}}+\rho$, $\mbox{WBS sSIC}^{\mbox{t}}+\rho$, $\mbox{FDR}^{\mbox{t}}(\alpha=0.05)+\rho$ and $\mbox{robseg(biweight)}^{\mbox{t}}+\rho$; \item 2 changepoints at the year 1891 and 1947: $\SMUCE$ and $\CCL$; \item 3 changepoints at the year 1891, 1929 and 1942: $\mbox{robseg(Huber)}^{\mbox{t}}+\rho$. \end{enumerate} Our selection procedure finally choose SMUCE as ES, i.e. we support the suggestion with two changepoints at the year 1891 and 1947.
+Concerning to the changepoints, there are in total three suggestions: \begin{enumerate}[label=(\roman*)] \item 1 changepoint at the year 1891: $\mbox{cumSeg}_{t}+\rho$, $\mbox{PELT}_{t}+\rho$, $\mbox{WBS sSIC}_{t}+\rho$, $\mbox{FDR}_{t}(\alpha=0.05)+\rho$ and $\mbox{robseg(biweight)}_{t}+\rho$; \item 2 changepoints at the year 1891 and 1947: $\SMUCE$ and $\CCL$; \item 3 changepoints at the year 1891, 1929 and 1942: $\mbox{robseg(Huber)}_{t}+\rho$. \end{enumerate} Our selection procedure finally choose SMUCE as ES, i.e. we support the suggestion with two changepoints at the year 1891 and 1947.
 The dataset as well as the result of ES (SMUCE) is plotted in Figure~\ref{ukcoal}.